 I'll have to be partial to baby boomers, of which group I am a proud member.
 As of 2021, baby boomers are 57 - 75 years old, and their spunk, spirit and drive won't let them go away quietly.
 "Old age should burn and rave at close of day; /Rage, rage against the dying of the light," said poet Dylan Thomas.
 He wasn't referring to high intensity interval training (HIIT), which aging science supports in order to extend fitness into our later years, but baby boomers and even some in the "silent generation" have discovered this secret to wellness and feeling healthy.

-There are so many "older and fitter" people that inspire others with their commitment to fitness and their philosophies on wellness.
+There are so many "older and fitter" people that inspire others with their commitment to fitness and wellness.
 They make fitness a priority - they find time to take responsibility for their health.
 They exercise even when they don't feel like it, because by doing so, they are that much closer to their fitness goals.
-And for many people, exercise just feels good!
 Some have developed a habit for a health/fitness regimen; some are very disciplined, some aren't.
 Some never step foot in a gym, some have developed strength, balance, flexibility, and body awareness by going to the gym.
 Many have found inner peace through yoga and reduced back pain through strengthening.
 The people highlighted on this page inspire me with their fitness commitments.
 The purpose of this page on my website is to celebrate them and their achievements with the hope that others will be inspired, too.
 I thank them for graciously letting me feature them.